 Sets \ip to the unsigned long integer value of term.

 Returns true on success, or false if term is not an unsigned integer or is outside the bounds of type unsigned long.

 '''

 int enif_getenv(const char key, char value, size_t value_size)

-Same as erl_drv_getenv.

 '''